SparksCC-ul/SaptahContest/README.md

 * The question will be in the form of an md file
 * read and analyse the question
 * use your own code editor to solve the question
+* create a new file
-* upload the solution in this repository
+* add the solution in this repository